-Play Consulting CFO Thouraya Walker on swapping the corporate world for startup life
+Play Consulting CFO Thouraya Walker on ditching the corporate world

-Hi, I’m Thouraya Walker, born and raised in south London.
+I’m Thouraya Walker, born and raised in South London.
 I grew up in New Cross and Peckham.
 I now live in Sydenham with my husband and two daughters.

 When I went to York University I fell into admin work because there was a travel place and they were looking for an admin person.
 I was studying maths at uni and I managed to get some experience in VAT and cash flow.